-109. OEWD will facilitate employer-supported transit and transportation demand management (TDM) programs, including rideshare matching, transit improvements, bicycle and pedestrian facility improvements, parking management and restriction of free parking; , and continue to require that employers offer commuter benefits per Section 421 of the Environment Code to encourage employees to use transit or carpool.
+108. OEWD will facilitate employer-supported transit and transportation demand management (TDM) programs, including rideshare matching, transit improvements, bicycle and pedestrian facility improvements, parking management and restriction of free parking; , and continue to require that employers offer commuter benefits per Section 421 of the Environment Code to encourage employees to use transit or carpool.

-Lead Agency: Office of Economic and Workforce Development Supporting Agencies: San Francisco Municipal Transportation Agency, Department of the Environment Programs: Commuter Benefits Program (Environment Code Section 421, requires all employers with at least 20 full-time employees to provide transit benefits) Funding Source: Not required.
-Schedule: Ongoing

-110. DBI, Planning, and the Department of Environment shall continue to implement the City's Green Building Ordinance, mandating that newly constructed residential buildings must meet a sliding scale of green building requirements based on the project's size in order to increase energy and water efficiency in new buildings and significant alterations to existing buildings.

-Lead Agencies: Planning Department, Department of Building Inspection,
+Lead Agency:

+Supporting Agencies:

+San Francisco Municipal Transportation Agency,

 Department of the Environment

+Programs: Commuter Benefits Program (Environment Code Section 421, requires all employers with at least 20 full-time employees to provide transit benefits)

+Funding Source:

+Schedule:

+Ongoing

+109. DBI, Planning, and the Department of Environment shall continue to implement the City's Green Building Ordinance, mandating that newly constructed residential buildings must meet a sliding scale of green building requirements based on the project's size in order to increase energy and water efficiency in new buildings and significant alterations to existing buildings.

-Program: Green Building Ordinance (Building Code, Chapter 13)
+Lead Agencies: Planning Department, Department of Building Inspection, Department of the Environment Program: Green Building Ordinance (Building Code, Chapter 13) Funding Source: Schedule: Ongoing

-Funding Source: Annual Work Program

-Schedule: Ongoing

-111. The City shall continue local and state incentive programs for green upgrades.
+110. The City shall continue local and state incentive programs for green upgrades.

-Lead Agencies: Department of Building Inspection, Department of the Environment, San Francisco Public Utilities Commission Programs: Green Financing Programs to Fund Energy and Water Conservation Improve- ments (allows building owners to fund these improvements with the financing attached to the property and paid back through a special line item on the property tax bill over the life of the improvements); GoSolarSF (pays for approximately half the cost of installation of a solar power system, and more to qualified low-income residents) Funding Source: Annual Work Program Schedule: Ongoing
+Lead Agencies: Department of Building Inspection, Department of the Environment, ments (allows building owners to fund these improvements with the financing attached to the property and paid back through a special line item on the property tax bill over the life of the improvements); GoSolarSF (pays for approximately half the cost of installation of a solar power system, and more to qualified low-income residents)